k4yt3x/wg-meshconf/README.md

 # WireGuard Mesh Configurator

+## 1.1.3 (October 17, 2018)

+1. Added warning before flushing configurations when creating a new profile.
+1. Added descriptions in help command
+1. Added in-line documentation

 ## 1.1.2 (October 15, 2018)

 1. Added output path detection.
-1. Added profile exporting path detection.
+2. Added profile exporting path detection.
-1. Ask user if a output directory should be made if it doesn't exist.
+3. Ask user if a output directory should be made if it doesn't exist.

-## 1.1.1 (October 15, 2018)

-1. Added endpoint generation.
-2. Added "ShowPeers" command to show current config.
-3. Added "AddPeers" command to append peers to current config.

 ## Introduction